Purp1eW0lf/Blue-Team-Notes/README.md

 * Detail in scheduled tasks - though we would likely be able to get this telemtry elsewhere

-#### Web Logs
-You’ll likely find IIS logs under `C:\Inetpub\logs\LogFiles`

-A server doesn’t have to be a web server to store logs here btw, so it’s always worth looking here.

 ### Security Products Logs
 Sometimes, it’s helpful to go and pull other Security Solutions' logs and files.